NYCIST/macos-app-blocker/README.md

 Free to use and modify.
 Created by Jacob Farkas with assistance from Claude (Anthropic).

-## 🔗 Related
+## 🔗 Technical Details

 Generated scripts use:
-- macOS LaunchDaemons for persistent blocking
+- **macOS LaunchDaemons** for persistent blocking and automated checking
-- Cron jobs for scheduled execution
-- Bash scripts for setup and control
+- **Bash scripts** for setup, control, and condition checking
-- File-based date verification (`school_days.txt`)
-- IP-based location verification (`school_ips.txt`)
+- **File-based verification**: `school_days.txt` for date checking, `school_ips.txt` for location checking
-- AWS's checkip.amazonaws.com for IP detection
+- **AWS checkip service** (`checkip.amazonaws.com`) for public IP detection
+- **StartInterval** (60 seconds) for automatic condition monitoring
+- **State management** - only logs when blocking state changes

+## 🏗️ System Architecture

+**Scheduled Blocking Mode:**
+1. Checker daemon runs every 60 seconds
+2. Master script evaluates all conditions (time, date, IP)
+3. If all conditions met → loads blocking daemon
+4. If any condition fails → unloads blocking daemon
+5. State changes are logged for monitoring

+**Manual Control Mode:**
+1. Block script loads blocking daemon immediately
+2. Restore script unloads blocking daemon and removes all components

 ---